NVIDIA CUDA Toolkit 11.0 - Developer Tools for macOS

 Instructions for installing Visual Profiler on the macOS

-- Native macOS profiling is not supported in this release, only remote debugging to other CUDA enabled targets.
+- Native macOS profiling is not supported in this release.
+Remote profiling from a macOS host to other CUDA enabled targets, however, is supported.

 - Steps to install: